-Now is his 11th year at PSU in 2013, Castonia has turned the program around since joining the Panthers.
-After a winless first season in 2003 and a 9-19 record over the next three years, Castonia guided the team to four straight winning seasons with a combined record of 33-10 and three straight post-season berths from 2007-09.
-Castonia has a combined record of 48-53 at Plymouth State and a 49-82 head coaching record.
+Castonia turned the program after joining the Panthers in 2003.
+Inheriting a team that was winless in 2002, he was 9-29 in his first four years before guiding the team to four straight winning seasons with a combined record of 33-10 and three straight post-season berths.
+Castonia has a combined record of 50-61 at Plymouth State and a 51-90 head coaching record.

 The Panthers posted a 9-1 record in 2007 and a championship victory in the ECAC North Atlantic Bowl.
 They followed that with a 10-2 mark in 2008, including the Bogan Division title (7-0), the NEFC Championship and a berth in the NCAA Division III Tournament.
 Castonia led the Panthers to an 8-3 record in 2009 with a third straight post-season berth in the ECAC Northeast Bowl.

 Castonia was named NEFC Boyd Division Coach of the Year in 2007 and New England Division II/III Coach of the Year in 2008.
 They were well-deserved honors for a coach who had long paid his dues with previous stints at Divisions 1-A, 1-AA, 2 and 3.